jigneshis/Firebase-Authentication-Action-Handler/README.md

 ## 🎯 **What is This?**

-This is a **custom authentication action handler** that provides a branded, professional experience for Firebase authentication actions.
+A **custom authentication action handler** that provides a branded, professional experience for Firebase authentication actions.
 Instead of users seeing Firebase's generic pages, they get a beautiful, consistent experience on your domain.

 <div align="center">